Expert guide to safety labels | Melrose Nameplate & Label Co. | U.S. Manufacturing Solutions

 3. Industry and regulatory requirements

-It’s essential that you communicate any industry requirement or labeling standards that you need to comply with your label manufacturer.
+You must communicate any industry requirement or labeling standards that you need to comply with your label manufacturer.
 Such standards include CSA, UL, and IEC.

-For example, if you need medical grade safety labels for your equipment, let your manufacturer know, and they will select the best materials for the job.
+For example, if you need medical-grade safety labels for your equipment, let your manufacturer know, and they will select the best materials for the job.
 If you need a UL-recognized safety label, you can choose from our label constructions that are recognized by UL for multiple printing technologies.

 Get high-quality safety labels